 We allow guided, paired or independent time to review their progress.
 Children in all year groups refer to the W.A.L.T (We are learning to..) and have success criteria for end of unit assessments tailored to suit the age and ability.

-In the foundation stage notes are made by adults that demonstrate progress made in all areas of the EYFS on a regular basis.
-This is collated in children's learning journeys and teacher assessment files.
+In the foundation stage notes are made by adults that demonstrate progress made in all areas of the EYFS.
+This is collated and informs assessment at the end of the year (Early Learning Goals)